containers/podman/docs/source/markdown/options/ulimit.md

 Set -1 for the soft or hard limit to set the limit to the maximum limit of the current process.
 In rootful mode this is often unlimited.

+If nofile and nproc are unset, a default value of 1048576 will be used, unless overridden in containers.conf(5).
+However, if the default value exceeds the hard limit for the current rootless user, the current hard limit will be applied instead.

 Use **host** to copy the current configuration from the host.

 Don't use nproc with the ulimit flag as Linux uses nproc to set the